-When I was about 9 years old I had a yearning for a multifunctional knife.
-I was already the proud owner of a slip joint pen knife emblazoned with Disney’s Goofy on the scale.
+Previous to my dalliance with the Ruike M51 I had a yearning for multifunctional knives.
+At 9yrs old I was already the proud owner of a slip joint pen knife emblazoned with Disney’s Goofy on the scale.
 The knife went everywhere with me as I explored the wooded areas around the local neighbourhood with my friends.
 My local Ironmonger had a display of Swiss Army knives which we would often stop and marvel at.
 My parents relented and bought me a knife with many different blades and functions.
 That knife stayed with me through to my teens and at some point became lost forever while I focused on things like girls and Beer..

 Ruike are a Chinese company which has been producing knives since 1998.
 They have a reputation for solidly made knives at reasonable prices.
 I have had hands on some of Ruikes larger folders at blade shows and had been really impressed.
 The M51 looked to be a good size to carry while offering a number of useful tools for my purposes.